Filter Content

 PRINCIPAL'S MORNING TEA

-At our Monday morning Prayer Assembly this week, there were a number of students who received a Gospel Value Award for demonstrating the value of INTEGRITY.
-These students attended a special Principal’s Morning Tea in Josephite Hall this Tuesday (8th April).
+At our Monday morning Prayer Assembly this week, there were a number of students who received a Gospel Value Award for demonstrating the value of EMPATHY.
+These students attended a special Principal’s Morning Tea in Josephite Hall this Tuesday (13th May).

 FINAL GREETING